The next alumni superstar could be you!

 Our Audio Production courses are designed to give our students a great platform to launch their careers as our alumnus Ricky Damian has learned.
 A Grammy Award winner and hearing loss prevention software OIKLA endorser, Ricky spoke to us about working with Mark Ronson and how studying at SAE helped him on his musical journey.

 How did you first hear about OIKLA?

 I’ve known Luigi Cosa, OIKLA’s CEO for a long time.
-We met at SAE and stayed in touch through the years.
+We met at SAE when I was studying my audio production course and stayed in touch through the years.

 What pushed you to become an official endorser of OIKLA?